hunterxcobby/100-days-of-code/log.md

     - Learned additional firewall vendors, offering a diverse range of security solutions.

 11. **National Firewalls and the Great Firewall of China:**
-    - Explored the use of firewalls for content control in nations, focusing on China's Great Firewall.
+    - learned the use of firewalls for content control in nations, focusing on China's Great Firewall.
     - Described techniques such as IP address blocking, DNS cache poisoning, and VPN restrictions employed in the Great Firewall.

 12. **Overall Progress:**